limminchim/PA81/pml-report.md

 ## Objective

-* The goal of the project is to predict the manner in which participants did the exercise.
+* The goal of this project is to predict the manner of performing unilateral dumbbell biceps curls based on data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
+This is the "classes" variable in the training set.
 This is the "classe" variable in the training set.
+The 5 possible methods include:
+** A: exactly according to the specification
+** B: throwing the elbows to the front
+** C: lifting the dumbbell only halfway
+** D: lowering the dumbbell only halfway
+** E: throwing the hips to the front
 * This report will describe how I built the model, how I used cross validation,  the expected out-of-sample error and explain the choices made.
 * I will subsequently use the prediction model to predict 20 different test cases.